 Crossing ID: WC08 NGR: NGR 302114, 594318 Route: Crossing approximately 0.7km north west of turbine 14.
-Watercourse: Auchencaigroch Burn, (Tributary of Glenkil auchencaigroch Burn, (Tributary of Glenkiln Burn) Water of Ae Catchment.
+Watercourse: Auchencaigroch Burn, (Tributary of Glenkiln Burn) Water of Ae Catchment.
 Description: Bed material consists of pebbles, cobbles and gravel.
 Bank material is pebbles, cobbles, vegetation and peat.
 The watercourse had rippled flow at the time of the survey.
-The main channel is approximately 1.0m wide and 1.5m deep.
+The main channel is approximately 1.0m wide and 0.5m deep.
 The watercourse flows south to the confluence with Glenkiln Burn, approximately 1.5km downstream of this crossing.
 This watercourse is currently culverted.
-Catchment Area: Approximately 0.85km Peak Flows (m3/s): Mean Flow (m /s): Q mean = 0.03 Flood Risk: Identified on SEPA Flood Risk Map: Yes, s mall areas of surface water flooding throughout the burn.
-1 Ecology: Crossing Type: Existing circular pipe to be upgraded, which will involve extending the pipe and run the cable in a trench adjacent to the road.
+Catchment Area: Approximately 0.85km 2 1.
+Peak Flows (m 3 /s): $Q_5 = 1.55, Q{25year} = 2.45, Q{200year} = 4.09, Q{200year + cc} = 4.90$ Mean Flow (m3/s): $Q{mean} = 0.03$ / Flood Risk: Identified on SEPA Flood Risk Map: Yes, small areas of surface water flooding throughout the burn.
+Ecology: Ecological surveys indicated the burn is considered to have limited suitability for habitat for fish.
+The watercourse is considered to provide moderate habitat for otters.
+Evidence of water vole was noted on Auchencaigroch Burn.
+Crossing Type: Existing circular pipe to be upgraded, which will involve extending the pipe and run the cable in a trench adjacent to the road.
+A. ?
 CAR Application: This would be anticipated to be require a CAR Registration and constructed following the relevant General Binding Rules.